replicatedhq/replicated-field-labs/instruqt/airgap-embedded/05-moving-assets-into-place/assignment.md

 portal, then grapped their license file.
 Now we're going to grab the application bundle using the command line.

-At this point, your download the kURL bundle should be completed.
+At this point, your download of the kURL bundle should be completed.
 If not, wait for it to complete before you continue.

 Copying the Airgap Bundle to the Air-Gapped Host